|Survey name||Household projections in England|

 How we disseminate the data

-How we review the data
+How we review the data and maintain the data processes

 Household projections for England, comparisons with other sources: 2001 to 2018 provides analysis comparing household projections with household estimates and other sources of households and planning data.

-The article comparing the differences between the 2014-based and 2016-based household projections for local authorities in England provides analysis and guidance about the differences between the 2014-based and 2016-based household projections.
+The article Comparing the differences between the 2014-based and 2016-based household projections for local authorities in England provides analysis and guidance about the differences between the 2014-based and 2016-based household projections.